icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Swift Codes Repository](https://github.com/PeterNotenboom/SwiftCodes) - A repository that seems to scrape the website above.

+- [EPC QR code](https://en.wikipedia.org/wiki/EPC_QR_code) - EU standard for QR codes used to transfer money between bank accounts via SEPA.

 ### Online Payments

 The usual money transfer services.

-- [UPI 101: The Basics](https://the-other-side.blog/upi-the-basics/) - “In this article, we will learn about India's Unified Payments Interface.
+- [UPI 101: The Basics](https://blog.setu.co/articles/upi-101-the-basics) - “In this article, we will learn about India's Unified Payments Interface.
 A four-year-old payment scheme that has been accounting for 40-45% of digital payments across India.”

 - [20 years of payment processing problems](https://kaimi.io/en/2022/07/20-years-of-payment-processing-problems-en/) - A huge collection of everything that went wrong, and still is, with payment APIs from the past 2 decades.
 Any issue exposed in this article that gets unaddressed will end up as stolen money.